Oslandia/workshop-qwc2/workshop.md

 ```

 Now launch the VirtualBox user interface and import the virtual appliance `workshop-qwc2.ova`.
 In
 the "Appliance settings" window make sure you give enough RAM to the VM.
-8196 MB should be enough.
+4096 MB should be enough,
+but the more RAM the butter.
 See the screenshot below.

 ![](img/virtualbox-appliance-settings.png)